Let's live from the Southern Command in sunny South Florida.

 Very much a known quantity.

-Well, but at that everybody uh Yeah, okay, in these three guys' cases, yeah, yeah, yeah, yeah.
+Okay, in these three guys' cases, yeah, yeah, yeah, yeah.

-That's bad too.
+That's bad, too.

 It is.

-So that's bad, too.
+That's bad, too.

 Well, let me ask you this.

-And this is this is this is the strange coming from.
+And this is the strange question.

 Okay.

-Is it worth it to have Barack Obama be president in order to get the civil rights issue off the table once and forever.
+Is it worth it to have Barack Obama be president in order to get the civil rights issue off the table once and forever?

-That's a great question, because it won't get the civil rights issue off the table if I had some black voters tell me that earlier this week.
+That's a great question because it won't get the civil rights issue off the table.

 Our last caller asked a really good question.